Crate Training 101: Creating A Safe Space

 1.2 Benefits of crate training

 Crate training offers several benefits for both you and your dog.
 Firstly, it provides your dog with a safe and secure haven where they can relax and feel protected.
 It can also help with potty training, as dogs instinctively avoid soiling their sleeping area.
-Crate training can aid in preventing destructive behavior when you are away from home, as dogs are less likely to engage in destructive chewing when confined to a crate.
-Additionally, crates can be a valuable tool during or visits to the vet, ensuring your dog's and comfort in unfamiliar environments.
+Crate training can aid in preventing when you are away from home, as dogs are less likely to engage in destructive chewing when confined to a crate.
+Additionally, crates can be a valuable tool during travel or visits to the vet, ensuring your dog's and comfort in unfamiliar environments.

 2. Selecting the right crate